TomArcher/node-sandbox/node-sandbox/docs/create-node-app.md

-# Create a Node.js app
+# Create a Node.js app (using GitHub and Yo)
-This article illustrates how to create a Node.js app using the yo generator, and to store that app's source in GitHub.
+This article illustrates how to create a GitHub repository, create a Node.js app using the yo generator, and store the new app's source code files in the GitHub repository.

 ## Create the repo in GitHub